 Technical Analyses Next Steps

-An immediate next step for the Council after December 1 will be to prioritize further technical analyses needed to advance climate action and future iterations of the Climate Action Plan (CAP).
+A near-term next step for the Council after adopting the initial CAP will be to prioritize further technical analyses needed to advance climate action and future iterations of the CAP and the budget to support such.
 Significant technical analyses and modeling efforts been completed to inform the recommendations in this plan, but many of the recommendations need additional, more detailed evaluation to inform program design.
 Future analyses will also need to be coordinated with related work being done by agencies, to ensure a consistent approach to climate action in state policies and programs.
 Examples include the Comprehensive Energy Plan led by the Department of Public Service and the Payment for Ecosystem Services working group led by the Agency of Agriculture and Food Markets.

-With the Plan adopted, the Joint Fiscal Office of the Vermont General Assembly (JFO) is required “…to prepare an analysis of the economic, budgetary and fiscal costs and benefits of the Plan.”
-As the need for further economic modeling is highlighted in the CAP, coordinating with JFO will be important to ensure any work advanced through the GWSA is complimentary and additive to JFO’s analysis.
+With the initial Plan adopted, the Joint Fiscal Office of the Vermont General Assembly (JFO) is required “…to prepare an analysis of the economic, budgetary and fiscal costs and benefits of the Plan.”
+As the need for further economic modeling is highlighted in the CAP, it will be important to ensure any work advanced through the Council is complimentary and additive to JFO’s analysis.
 Also required in the GWSA is the development of a municipal vulnerability indice.
 This was not completed for this initial CAP and is a priority as the Council advances future work.
-The main suite of actions highlighting the continued need for technical analyses are summarized in the table below; in general, the analyses identified exceed resources available in the current GWSA appropriation to ANR and will require additional funding to support the work.
+The main suite of actions highlighting the continued need for technical analyses are summarized in the table below; in general, the analyses identified exceed resources available in the current annual appropriation to ANR to support the work of the Council and will require additional funding.